vidaud/seta/seta-doc/docs/user-guide/communities.md

 ### See the members of a community
-Anyone can see who is a member of an open community.
+Anyone can see who is a member of an public community.
 In a private community you have to be a member to see who the other members are.

 1. From the ^^Header^^ menu click ^^Communities^^.
-2. Click ^^Members^^ (for private communities) or ^^People^^ (for open communities) at the top of the community.
+2. Click ^^Members^^ (for private communities) or ^^People^^ (for public communities) at the top of the community.

 The member list will update automatically as people join and leave the community.